eldermoraes/api4jackson/README.md

 You can use directly the Api4Jackson class as your API:

-1) Use "getObjectAsJSONFile" if you want to convert an object to a JSON file;
+1) Use "getObjectAsJSONFile" method if you want to convert an object to a JSON file;

-2) Use "getObjectAsJSONString" if you wanto to convert an object to a JSON string;
+2) Use "getObjectAsJSONString" method if you wanto to convert an object to a JSON string;

-3) Use "getJSONFileAsObject" if you want to convert a JSON file to an object;
+3) Use "getJSONFileAsObject" method if you want to convert a JSON file to an object;

-4) Use "getJSONStringAsObject" if you want to convert a JSON string to an object.
+4) Use "getJSONStringAsObject" method if you want to convert a JSON string to an object.

 Have fun! ;)